 My PhD research is supervised by Dr Richard Wallace and Prof Rachel Moseley.
 It is funded by a Midlands4Cities AHRC studentship.

-In 2021-2022 I am leading seminars on Classical Hollywood in the Autumn term and Queer Screens in the Spring term.
+In 2021-2022 I lead seminars on the second year-core module Classical Hollywood in the Autumn term, and the second and third-year option Queer Screens in the Spring term.

 Symposium and Conference Papers

 "Seven Up, serial documentary form and narrative openness" Midlands4Cities Research Festival 2022, 16th June 2022 [online].

 "The Limits of Fictional Equivalences: Sylvania Waters and Narrative Openness" Film and Television Studies Departmental Research Day, 18th May 2022

 “Documentary and Serial Segmentation” Film and Television Studies Departmental Research Day, University of Warwick, 19th May 2021 [online].

 "Spike Lee's Reality Checks" 2nd Annual PGR Conference, Centre for Film Studies, University of Birmingham, March 2019.